Virtual Lab/PC Q&A

 A: It's a desktop PC that is delivered in real time to your computing device (supported Windows, Mac, Ubuntu Linux operating systems, Apple iOS and Android tablets/phones).
-The Online Lab provides access to specialty software packages including SPSS, SAS, and Microsoft Office 2010, and other applications that you can find on our open lab computers.
+The Online Lab provides access to specialty software including SPSS, SAS, and Microsoft Office 2010, and other applications found on our open lab computers.

-Q: How do I Log-In to a Virtual Desktop?
+Q: How do I Log-In to a Virtual Lab/PC?

-A: All current faculty, staff, and registered students, both undergraduate/graduate, can access the Online Lab
+A: All current faculty, staff, and registered students can access the Online Lab.

-Q: Can I store data or files on Virtual Desktop?
+Q: Can I store data or files on Virtual Lab/PC?

-A: Once you log-in, you will have access your network drives.
+A: Once logged in, you will have access to your network drives.
 If connected using the VmWare View Client, you can also use a USB flash drive to save your data.
-Similar to the physical computer labs, any data saved on the local C:\ drive will be purged at log off.
-Make sure that all data is stored to network or USB drives.
-All files and changes on the virtual computer itself will permanently disappear after you’ve logged off.
+Similar to our physical computer labs, any data saved on the Virtual PC will be purged at log off.
+Make sure that all data is backed up to a network drive, OneDrive, or USB device before logging off.

 Q: What happens to the contents of my desktop when I log off or disconnect?

-A: Do not save anything to the desktop.
-Anything saved to the desktop (or other places on the C:\ drive) will permanently disappear when you disconnect from the virtual session.
+A: Anything saved to the desktop (or other places on the C:\ drive) will permanently disappear when you log off from the virtual session.
 Data is unrecoverable once this occurs!

-Q: Can I print my output or results from the Virtual Desktop?
+Q: Can I print my output or results from the Virtual Lab/PC?

 A: Printing can be sent to the Follow-You print queue, where it can be released at one of our release stations, in the following locations.
 If you want to print to different print queue, you will need to save your work and then print it from a different system that is setup with that printer.

-Q: Is there a time limit associated with the Virtual Desktop?
+Q: Is there a time limit associated with the Virtual Lab/PC?

-A: There is not a maximum time limit; however your session will be logged out after 15m of inactivity.
-Also, if the session disconnects abnormally, reconnecting will take you back to the interrupted session without loss of work as long as the reconnection takes place in less than 10 minutes.
-It is highly recommended that you frequently save your work to network or USB drives frequently in case you encounter one of these timeouts.Q: Can I incorporate Virtual Desktop as part of my classroom instruction?
-How many virtual
+A: There is not a maximum time limit; however your session will be logged out after 15 minutes of inactivity.
+If the session disconnects abnormally, reconnecting will return you to the interrupted session -- as long as the reconnection takes place in less than 10 minutes.
+It is highly recommended that you frequently save your work to network or USB drives..